 In Summit County, the Top of the Rockies National Scenic Byway starts at Copper Mountain and travels over Fremont Pass to Leadville, where travelers can take one route to Granite or, to loop back to Summit, follow the extension to Tennessee Pass, through Camp Hale, Red Cliff and Minturn, and back to I-70 East.

-“That’s a gorgeous drive,” said Carly Holbrook, director of public relations at the Colorado Tourism Office.
+“That’s a gorgeous drive,” said Carly Holbrook, spokesperson for the Colorado Tourism Office.
 “There’s a lot of aspen on that route and a lot of wide-open spaces where you get expansive views of 14ers and fall colors.”

 General directions: From Summit County, start the Top of the Rockies at Copper Mountain.
 Take CO-91 South to Leadville.
 At Leadville, there is an extension that continues south, or take US-24 West all the way to Minturn.

 Distance from Frisco: 30 minutes; 20 miles

 A route many Park County dwellers drive every day to get to Summit for work, Hoosier Pass separates the two counties.
 There is a large parking lot at the top of the pass for picture taking, as well as hiking trails for the adventurous.